-CBS News fires Charlie Rose
+CBS News and PBS fire Charlie Rose

-CBS News said Tuesday that Charlie Rose's contract has been terminated.
+CBS News and PBS both said Tuesday that Charlie Rose's contracts with them had been terminated.

-An internal memo said the decision "followed the revelation yesterday of extremely disturbing and intolerable behavior."
+An internal memo at CBS, which announced its move first, said the decision "followed the revelation yesterday of extremely disturbing and intolerable behavior."

 CBS suspended Rose shortly after The Washington Post published a 5,000-word story on Monday about alleged harassment, based on interviews with eight women who described "unwanted sexual advances."